proudcloud/awesome/practices/testing.md

   expect(user.role).to eq "default"
   ```

-- `private` method testing can be optional, but only if there is a public method spec that covers it.
+- Testing `private` methods can be optional, but only if there is a public method spec that covers it.

 ## View specs